sanskrit/learnsanskrit.org/content/guide/suffixes/ta-and-tavat.md

 {title {s -ta} and {s -tavat}}

 In this lesson, we will learn about two more common suffixes.
+Both of these suffixes create adjectives.

 {h {s -ta}}